Bloggbild för: 7 Tips for Less Bloating, Gas, Diarrhea, Constipation, Acid Reflux and More

 The Large Intestine

-Fiber increases the volume and weight of intestinal contents, which improves bowel movement and facilitates emptying.
-You'll also get more stable blood sugar levels and better blood lipid levels!
+Fiber increases the volume and weight of intestinal contents, which improves bowel movement and facilitates elimination.
+You also get more stable blood sugar levels and better levels of blood fats!

 Holistic Prebivitalis Pro

-A fiber-rich powder blend for the butyric acid-producing bacteria in the intestine and gut flora diversity.
-The powder consists of 12 different plant-based fibers broken down into various lengths and branched polysaccharides that become food for different types of good bacteria in the intestine.
-Prebivitalis contains Sunfiber®, resistant starch from green banana, and arabinogalactan from larch trees, among other ingredients.
+A fiber-rich powder blend for the intestine's butyrate-producing bacteria and gut flora diversity.
+The powder consists of 12 different plant-based fibers broken down into various long and branched polysaccharides that become food for different types of beneficial bacteria in the gut.

 Enzymedica Gut Motility